photobooth-app/photobooth-app/README.md

 ## 😍 Features

+📷 capture stills, animated gif, collages and even 📹 videos!
-- 📹 camera live preview with shortest delay as possible, permanent video live view in background
+🎉 camera live preview with shortest delay as possible, permanent video live view in background
-- 🛫 optimized for speed, highly response UI
+🛫 optimized for speed, highly response UI
-- 🫶 several camera backends supported for high quality stills and livestream
+🫶 several camera backends supported for high quality stills and livestream
-- 💡 WLED support signaling photo countdown and feedback to the user when the photo is actually taken
+💡 WLED support signaling photo countdown and feedback to the user when the photo is actually taken
-- 🤝 Linux 🐧, Raspberry Pi 🍓 and Windows 🪟 platforms supported
+🤝 Linux 🐧, Raspberry Pi 🍓 and Windows 🪟 platforms supported
+🔓 Open-source, non-restrictive MIT license

 ## 📷 Supported Cameras

 The photobooth app's Python backend allows to use different camera types on Linux and Windows platforms:

 - Raspberry Pi Camera Module 1/2/3 (with or without autofocus)
-- Arducam cameras (with or without autofocus)
+- Arducam cameras (with or without autofocus, not preferred because separate installation)
 - DSLR camera via
   - gphoto2, Linux
   - digicamcontrol, Windows